Keep central policy central

 Vault comparison

-HashiCorp Vault is built for central secrets infrastructure.
-Automic Vault is built for the local moment when an AI agent can read files, run CLIs, and act with developer credentials.
+HashiCorp Vault handles central secrets infrastructure.
+Automic Vault handles the local moment when an AI agent can read files, run CLIs, and act with developer credentials.

 Use the right layer